protocolbuffers/protocolbuffers.github.io/content/docs/reference/java/java-generated.md

 linkTitle: "Generated Code Guide"
 no_list: "true"
 type: docs
+description: "This topic describes exactly what Java code the protocol buffer compiler generates for any given protocol definition."
 ---

 This page describes exactly what Java code the protocol buffer compiler generates for any given protocol definition.
 Any differences between proto2 and